 - 1 Tbsp curry powder hot or mild ($0.30)

-- 1 tsp cumin ($0.05)
+- 1 tsp ground cumin ($0.10)

-- 3/4 tsp salt ($0.05)
+- 3/4 tsp salt ($0.03)

-- 1 large tomato ($0.84)
+- 1 tomato ($0.31)

-- 1 lb frozen chopped spinach ($1.53)
+- 1 lb. frozen chopped spinach ($1.60)

-- 19 oz can chickpeas ($1.65)
+- 1 15oz. can chickpeas ($0.49)

 - 1/2 cup water ($0.00)

-- Dice the onion and mince the garlic, and grate the ginger on a cheese grater straight into the skillet.
-Sauté the onion, garlic, and ginger over medium-low heat for about 5 minutes, or until the onion is soft and transparent.
+- While the rice is cooking, begin the curry.
+Dice the onion, mince the garlic, and grate the ginger.
+Add the onion, garlic, and ginger to a large skillet with the olive oil and sauté over medium-low heat for about 5 minutes, or until the onion is soft.
 While these are cooking, dice the tomato.

-Step By Step Photos
+How to Make Chana Saag Curry – Step By Step Photos

-Sauté the onions, garlic, and ginger over medium low heat until they’re soft and transparent.
-Then add the curry powder and cumin, and sauté for a minute more.
+Add 1 Tbsp curry powder and 1 tsp cumin to the skillet and sauté for a minute more.
 The spices will stick to the bottom of the skillet, but it’s okay because the juice from the tomatoes in the next step will dissolve it off.
 Just make sure that the heat is not up so high that they burn.